Last Updated on August 26, 2021 by Oddmund Groette

 There are 19 fills and 14 winners.

 What happens if we turn this strategy upside down and go short?
-It does not work nearly as good, unfortunately.
+It does not work nearly as well, unfortunately.